Finnish Tatars: Migration of Tatar merchants

 The migration of Tatars to Finland happened in the late 1800s and early 1900s.
 Tradition tells that the first Tatar merchant in Finland was the grandfather of Hasan Hamidulla, who arrived from Saint Petersburg to Vyborg in 1868.
 Other Tatar merchants named as the first ones on Finnish soil are Alautdin Salavat and Samaletdin Yusuf.
 The last Tatar migration wave happened in the 1920s, when the merchants who had settled in the country brought their family members in.

 These merchants were mostly Mishar Tatars, who originated from neighboring villages in Nizhny Novgorod Governorate, Sergachsky District, Russia.
 Many of them were from Aktuk.
-A few other Turkic peoples came as well, such as Bashkirs and Kazakhs, but they blended in quickly.
 At their home villages, Mishars worked as farmers, but eventually they became merchants, due to lack of income.
 They usually sold fabrics, furs, clothes and soap.
 Their trips reached Saint Petersburg at first, and eventually, Finland.